-Action Plan Individual See par.
+Deliverable Grp/Ind Description Grading Action Plan Individual See par.
 4.3 and meeting with coach pass/fail Project plan Group See par.
 4.1 and meeting with teacher pass/fail Project result (documentation) Group At the end of the project, the project group documents the results achieved and the working method. mark (40%) Knowledge sharing Day Individual More information will be provided during the minor.
 (If necessary, an experience day in the meantime) pass/fail Knowledge Assessment individual At the end of the semester there is an individual assessment.
-The student presents his or her project work for 10 minutes and will then be interviewed.
-For this, the student has to obtain at least a 5.5.
+The student presents his/her project work for 10 minutes and will then be interviewed by two examiners.
+For this, the student must obtain at least a 5.5.
 Mark (30%) Professional attitude Individual The student must act professionally and show the corresponding behaviour and attitude.
 Organization, prioritization of own work, high quality of delivered work must meet agreed goals.
-The student must commit to his own learning and development and take action to achieve learning and development goals.
-He has to keep a logbook and write a self-reflection (See par.
+The student must commit to his/her own learning and development and take action to achieve learning and development goals.
+He has to keep a logbook and write a self- reflection (See par.
 4.3) Mark (30%)